A unifying approach to diffusive transport in annealed heterogeneous media: Randomly Modulated Gaussian Processes

 In heterogeneous media, the distribution of the position of a particle may display exponential tails.
 While models explaining exponential tails often suppose that the diffusivity varies in time, some universality results have been derived based on CTRW with exponential waiting times (CTRW-Exp)~\cite{Barkai2020,Wang2020b}.
-Our formulation reveals that CTRW-Exp is a process with random yet uncorrelated modulations (see Appendix A).
-Upon time rescaling, RMGPs with fast decay of their modulation correlations (e.g., exponential or faster) can be matched to CTRW-Exp for which the tail behavior is known~\cite{Burov2026}.
+Our formulation reveals that CTRW-Exp is a process with random yet uncorrelated modulations (see Appendix~\ref{appendix:CTRW}).
+Upon time rescaling, RMGPs with rapidly decaying correlations of their modulation (e.g., exponential or faster) can be matched to CTRW-Exp for which the tail behavior is known~\cite{Burov2026}.

-To illustrate the efficiency and versatility of our framework, we examine the respective roles of the three ingredients that are required to characterize the dynamics up to the fourth moment: covariance matrix $C$, the expectation $\langle J_i\rangle$, and the covariance of random modulations $\cov(J_i,J_j)$.
-For this purpose, we compute exactly the MSD, the non-Gaussian parameter, the Ergodicity Breaking (EB) parameter, and the covariance of squared increments.
-The derived expressions will then be linked to the known models.
+{\clr To illustrate the efficiency and versatility of our framework, we examine the respective roles of the three ingredients that are required to characterize the dynamics up to the fourth moment: the covariance matrix $C$, the expectation $\langle J_i\rangle$, and the covariance of random modulations $\cov(J_i,J_j)$.
+We will obtain the exact representations for the main statistics and discuss their links to the known models. }